Skip to main content

 For dog lovers in particular, working as a dog handler is a dream job.
 Working with dogs is an appealing career option for many people, allowing them to turn their passion for animals into a profession.
-In this article, we explain how to become a dog handler.
+Here is how to become a dog handler.

 A dog handler is the closest companion of a working dog.
 They are typically paired with the dog at the puppy stage and accompany it both professionally and personally for the rest of its life.